Phurinon/Preflight-project/Deploy/README.md

     GRANT ALL ON SCHEMA public TO appuser;
     GRANT ALL ON SCHEMA drizzle TO appuser;

-    -docker exec -it pf-backend sh
+    -docker exec -it pf-backend-g7 sh
     -npm run db:generate
     -npm run db:migrate